 Say goodbye to powdered pudding mix and hello to easy homemade banana pudding with these eight simple ingredients.

 - Instead of whole milk, you can use low-fat milk with good results, the pudding won't be as rich but still good.

 - Vanilla extract can be substituted for the vanilla paste.
 You can so use a lemon extract for a lemony pudding.
 For extra banana flavor add a drop or two of banana extract.

 - The basic pudding from scratch is really a base for other flavors.
-Try adding in mixed berries instead of the bananas.
+Try adding in mixed berries instead of bananas.

 - You can substitute chocolate wafers, vanilla wafers, or even go another direction and layer in granola instead of using graham crackers.